-However, the MRI machine emits a powerful magnetic field, so anyone with an implant—such as a pacemaker, a vagus nerve stimulator, an insulin pump, a cochlear implant or a deep brain stimulator—should speak with their doctor before undergoing an MRI.
+MRI scans are safe and do not expose you to radiation.
+However, the MRI machine emits a powerful magnetic field, so anyone with an implant—such as a pacemaker, a vagus nerve stimulator, an insulin pump, a cochlear implant, or a deep brain stimulator—should speak with their doctor before undergoing an MRI.
 In some cases, these implanted devices are incompatible with an MRI, and another imaging scan may be a better option.

 Your technologist will encourage you to remain as still as possible during the scan.
 This will contribute to the clarity of the images.